Heather R. Totty- Werner

 What do you attribute your success to?

-I attribute my success to the support and guidance I’ve received from colleagues, mentors, and collaborators throughout my career.
+I recognize that my career path is shaped by the experiences and knowledge shared by those who walked this path before me.
+My success stems from the support and guidance I’ve received from colleagues, mentors, and collaborators throughout my career.

 What’s the best career advice you’ve ever received?